sst/guide/_examples/how-to-add-a-custom-domain-to-a-serverless-api.md

 ## Deploying your API

 Now that our API is tested and ready to go.
 Let's go ahead and deploy it for our users.
-You'll recall that we were using a `dev` environment, the one specified in your `sst.json`.
+You'll recall that we were using a `dev` environment, the one specified in your `sst.config.ts`.

 However, we are going to deploy your API again.
 But to a different environment, called `prod`.
 This allows us to separate our environments, so when we are working in `dev`, it doesn't break the API for our users.